What is menopause?

 The traditional changes we think of as "menopause" happen when the ovaries no longer produce high levels of hormones.
 The ovaries are the reproductive glands that store eggs and release them into the fallopian tubes.
 They also produce the female hormones estrogen and progesterone as well as testosterone.
 Together, estrogen and progesterone control menstruation.
 Estrogen also influences how the body uses calcium and maintains cholesterol levels in the blood.

-As menopause nears, the ovaries slowly begin to run out of eggs.
-Eventually, the ovaries no longer release eggs into the fallopian tubes and the woman has her last menstrual cycle.
+As menopause nears, the ovaries no longer release eggs into the fallopian tubes, and the woman has her last menstrual cycle.

 What are the symptoms of menopause?